javedali-dev/Data-analysis-of-indian-schools/README.md

-## Data-analysis-of-indian-schools
+# Data analysis of indian schools

 ### Some useful questions answer by this notebook

+- Which state has maximum and minimum **dropout** in primary school, Upper primary school, Secondary school, Higher Secondary school?
+- Which state has maximum and minimum **enrollment** in primary school, Upper primary school, Secondary school, Higher Secondary school?
+- Which state has maximum and minimum **campus** in primary school, Upper primary school, Secondary school, Higher Secondary school?
-- Which state has maximum dropout in primary school, Upper primary school, Secondary school, Higher Secondary school?
+- Which state has maximum and minimum **electricity** in primary school, Upper primary school, Secondary school, Higher Secondary school?

+## Dropout Infomation

 ### The State has Highest Percentages of dropout of **Primary schools**: _Mizoram_